exadel-inc/diagramsai/README.md

 ![GitHub issues](https://img.shields.io/github/issues/exadel-inc/diagramsai)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-**DiagramsAI** is an application that enables users to create various forms of diagrams such as flowcharts, organizational charts, and network diagrams by inputting simple, natural language instructions.
+**DiagramsAI** is an application that enables users to create various forms of diagrams, such as flowcharts, organizational charts, and network diagrams, by inputting simple, natural language instructions.
 This allows users to visualize data simply and efficiently, saving time and effort compared to traditional manual methods.

 ## Description